 5. Fishlander “Electric Koolaid” – Magnum Size

-Lastly I like to run a spread consisting of no more than 8 lines for shy mid-day Kings.
-I run two riggers spaced at least 15 feet apart with flashers/flies, spoons or plugs.
+Lastly I like to run a spread consisting of no more than 9 lines for shy mid-day Kings.
+I run two riggers spaced at least 15 feet apart with flashers/flies.
 Just outside and above the riggers are two wire divers fished on a 2-3 setting with flashers/flies.
-Make sure to run a snubber on your wire rods and run a 8-10ft mono leader behind your Dipsy, the longer you can get away with the better.
-To round out the eight rod spread I run leadcore or copper off planer boards with flasher/flies and the occasional spoon or plug.
+Make sure to run a snubber on your wire rods and run a 10-15ft mono leader behind your Dipsy, the longer you can get away with the better.
+To round out the eight rod spread I run leadcore or copper off planer boards with spoons, plugs or flasher flies.

 As the summer progresses I’ll go into more depth about each of the above techniques and look at an early morning glow strategy.